zootechdrum/burger-logger/README.md

 ### Code Snippet

-The code below uses the handlebars templating engine to conditiona render <li> items to our index file.
-Depending on their condition in the database different classes and text is applied to the <li> items.
+The code below uses the handlebars templating engine to conditionaly render list items to our index file.
+Depending on their condition in the database different classes and text is applied to the list items.

 ```HTML
 <li class="indi-burger text-center">